Skin Looks Worse After Chemical Peel (What Happened?)

 • Itching

-An allergic reaction, if not treated by a doctor, can leave permanent scarring on your face.
-So let your doctor assess the situation and prescribe the right kind of treatment to protect your skin from further damage.
+Let your doctor assess the situation and prescribe the appropriate treatment to protect your skin from further damage.

-Allergic reactions can be treated with special topical medications or oral medication.
+Allergic reactions can be treated with special topical medications or oral medications.
 Do not try to treat your allergic reaction on your own.

 Blisters

-Sensitive areas like the nasolabial folds and the skin around the mouth and eyes are the most likely areas to be affected by blisters.
+Sensitive areas, such as the nasolabial folds and the skin around the mouth and eyes, are the most likely to be affected by blisters.

-Blisters can also be signs of other issues like infections and allergic reactions, so it’s important to pay attention to all of the symptoms that you’re experiencing to figure out what’s going on.
+Blisters can also be signs of other issues like infections and allergic reactions, so it’s essential to pay attention to all of the symptoms that you’re experiencing to figure out what’s going on.

-If your blisters are accompanied by fevers or other symptoms, you’re likely experiencing something more serious, like an infection.
+If fevers or other symptoms accompany your blisters, you’re likely experiencing something more serious, like an infection.

 Heart And Kidney Issues

-It’s very rare that you would experience serious complications with your organs, but it could happen from overexposure to phenol, which is used for deep chemical peels.
+You would rarely experience serious complications with your organs, but it could happen from overexposure to phenol, which is used for deep chemical peels.

 Final Thoughts